haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 Q: Something goes wrong during the start of the containers.
 How can I find out more?

-A: You can view the docker logs using this command: `docker-compose logs -f`.
+A: You can view the docker logs using this command: `docker compose logs -f`.

 Q: I forgot the admin password.
 How do I create a new admin account?